eBrute/wonitor/readme.md

 numCCs | number of command stations at round end numTechPointsCaptured | number of captured tech points at round end biomassLevel | biomass level at round end

+## Troubleshooting
+If something does not work as expected, try **troubleshooting.php**.
+It tests for some common errors and will give advice on how to fix them.

 ## Feedback
 Need something added?
 Head to <br />